Onemanwolf/ARM_DevOps_Pipeline_Web_App_Sql/Lab/web-app-sql-database.md

     deploymentMode: 'Incremental'
 Click Save and run to deploy your template.
 The pipeline job will be launched and after few minutes, depending on your agent, the job status should indicate Success.
 ```

+Ensure all indention is correct or file will fail to parse.